horovod/horovod/README.md

 This basic installation is good for laptops and for getting to know Horovod.
 If you're installing Horovod on a server with GPUs, read the [Horovod on GPU](docs/gpus.md) page.
+If you want to use Docker, read the [Horovod in Docker](docs/docker.md) page.

 ## Concepts